Lowell0803/cryptogen/README.md

 Crytogen is a simple application that can generate passwords.
 It is Python-based and it can generate a random password, a password from your information, and one from a word.

 ### Author's Notes
-I consider this as the final entry of my **3 Mini Python GUI Projects**.
+I consider this as the final entry of my **3 Mini Python GUI Projects in High School**.
 The other ones are [shuffle](https://github.com/Lowell0803/shuffle-randomizer) and [rock, paper, and scissors](https://github.com/Lowell0803/rock-paper-scissors).
 These projects were made purely out of passion and my desire to enhance my Python skills.
 Nowadays, this project can be done in less than a day with the help of LLMs.

 Looking back at it, only the *generate random password* feature of the application is practical.
 But, cut me some slack, I was 15 years old lol.